-burrow all by humself, in defense of which he will fight like a badger against any other hamster who may try to enter.
+Each hamster lives in a large, roomy burrow all by himself, in defense of which he will fight like a badger against any other hamster who may try to enter.
 Family life he wholly avoids, never allowing a female inside his burrow, but keeping her at a good distance and making her find her own living for herself and family.
-The last burden is, however, not a serious one, for by the time the young ones are three weeks old each discovers that family life is a great mistake and sets off to make a bacaelor burrow for itself and save up beans for the winter.
-For, in addition to its other amiable qualities, the hamster has that of avarice in a marked degree, and heaps up treasures of corn, rye and horse beans far in excess of his own private wants for the winter.
-His favorite plan is to dig stairs, and as the cook knocked at the a number of treasure chambers, all communicating with a central guard room, in which the owner eats and grows fat until the hardest frosts begin, when he curls himself up to sleep until the spring.
+The last burden is, however, not a serious one, for by the time the young ones are three weeks old each discovers that family life is a great mistake and sets off to make a bachelor burrow for itself and save up beans for the winter.
+For, in addition to its other amiable qualities, the hamster has that of avarice in a marked degree, and heaps up treasures of corn, rye and horse beam far in excess of his own private wants for the winter.
+His favorite plan is to die a number of treasure chambers, all communicating with a central guard room, in which the owner cats and grows fat until the hardest frosts begin, when he spring.
 But this life of leisure does not begin until the harvest has been gathered.
-While the crops are ripening, the hamsters work incessantly to increase dred weight of grain and beaus have with probes for the treasure chambers "Yes, ma'am," said the captain, "this is the place.
-Will you take a seat?" scarcity in Central Europe they will no As Etta sank into an easy chair she doubt exact a heavy tribute from the SCIENTIFIC AND INDUSTRIAL.
-WONDERS OF HYPNOTISM.
-The average man has 2,304,000 porcs \$1.50 PER ANNUM.
+While the crops are ripening, the hamsters work incessantly to increase dred weight of grain and beans have been taken from a hamster's burrow. came in response to your advertisement After harvest the peasants often search with probes for the treasure chambers of the robbers, and during the present scarcity in Central Europe they will no As Etta sank into an easy chair she doubt exact a heavy tribute from the